AndreyUtka/redux-rx-middleware/README.md

         -> ({type: "GET_USERS_ERROR"})
 ```

-The benefit of the first flow that in both cases you need to handle this actions in reducer by sequence state or by action type, but you can delegate the creation of the state actions to middleware, don't create additional action by your self.
+The benefit of the first flow that in both cases you need to handle this actions in reducer by sequence state or by action type, but you can delegate the creation of the state actions to middleware, don't create additional action by yourself.
 The main goal of this simple middleware that one async action (with Rx API) has different states and you can just handle it reducer